Is It Worth It to Scotchgard a Couch?

 Although Scotchgard doesn’t prevent stains from happening, it does prevent your furniture upholstery from staining further.
 Plus, it makes it easier to eliminate both mild and tough stains, whether it is a water stain or ink stain.

 Lastly, although Scotchgard helps in minimizing stains, couch covers stand to be the best and offer maximum protection against any form of dirt on your couch including pet hairs, dust, and pet scratches.
-Plus, couch covers are easy to install, and most importantly very easy to clean, just a toss to the washer, and boom!
-It is dry in the next minute and ready for use. they are also available in different colors, whether, you want a blue couch cover or a slipcover you will definitely find one.
+Plus, couch covers are easy to install, and most importantly very easy to clean, just toss into the washer, and boom!
+It is dry in the next minute and ready for use. they are also available in different colors, whether you want a blue couch cover or a slipcover you will definitely find one.